 - The driving members consists of a flywheel which is mounted on the engine crankshaft

-- The flywheel is bolted to a cover which carries pressure plate, pressure springs and releasing levers.
+- The flywheel is bolted to a cover which carries pressure plate, pressure springs, and release levers.

-- As the flywheel is bolted to the cover assembly, thus, the entire assembly of the flywheel and the cover rotate all the times.
+- As the flywheel is bolted to the cover assembly, thus, the entire assembly of the flywheel and the cover rotate all the time.

 - The clutch housing and cover provided with openings so that the heat produced during the function dissipates easily

-- The driven members consists of a disc or plate called clutch plate.
+- The driven members consist of a disc or plate called a clutch plate.